pratapladhani/mcs-labs/labs/lab-template.md

 <!--
 AUTHOR GUIDANCE:
+- Any time a user can copy/paste something, include the string in a `code` block.
+For long strongs or when there are multiple lines, use ``` blocks.
 - Break instructions into logical sections with clear headers
 - Use numbered steps for sequential actions
 - Include screenshots for complex UI navigation